 We face the risk of cybercrime, loss of business data, system crashing due to computer viruses.
 To mitigate the risk, we engaged external IT maintenance service providers to monitor our system, ensure up to date anti-virus solutions, and we undertake automatic daily backup of our data to external server.
+During the year, we have also undergone a mock disaster recovery activity, to identify our witnesses for further security improvement.
 Besides, each key personnel also provided with external hard drive and required to back up their individual data regularly.
 Furthermore, security measures were deployed to protect confidential information and unscheduled disaster recovery plan also in practise by our internal IT department as part of risk management practices.